lateralblast/kvm-nvidia-passthrough/README.md

 Resources
 ---------

-Here are some links that gave me some information to point me in the right direction.
+Here are some links that while not providing me with the solution, gave me some information to point me in the right direction.

 Configure GPU Passthrough for Virtual Machines: